 What does DDU mean?

 Delivered Duty Unpaid, DDU for short, was a clause in the Incoterms (International Commercial Terms) until 2010.
 In the new, revised version the term was omitted, but is still in use today.
-In many instances DDU is replaced by Delivered At Place (DAT) or Delivered At Terminal (DAT).
+In many instances DDU is replaced by Delivered At Place (DAP) or Delivered At Terminal (DAT).

 Delivery without the customs formalities